contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ]
 ```

-You can now spin a couple of containers belonging to the `contiv-net` network.
+We can now spin a couple of containers belonging to the `contiv-net` network.
 Specifying a node constraint forces the container to start on a different host.

 ```
 [vagrant@legacy-swarm-master ~]$ docker run -itd --name=contiv-c1 --net=contiv-net -e constraint:node==legacy-swarm-master alpine /bin/sh